 - An eminent philosopher among my friends.
 Location 4027.
 A very social omniscient narrator.

 - Dorothea – but why always Dorothea?
 Location 4246.
 Narrator in meta-story mode

 - the diligent narrator.
 Location 5167.
 The self-conscious omniscient narrator

 Returning to the lesson of the relative proportions of actions to ruminations.

-More action with shorter sequels is the rule in commercial fiction these days, but I mustn’t forget that the sequels must be full enough to make the skein of actions sensibly linked.
+More action with shorter ruminations is the rule in commercial fiction these days, but I mustn’t forget that the scene sequels must be full enough to make the skein of actions sensibly linked.